What Do Uninhabitable Living Conditions for a Tenant Look Like?

 1. Safe and habitable living conditions: Tenants have the right to live in a property that meets basic safety, health, and structural standards.

 2. Report uninhabitable conditions: Tenants can report conditions that they believe are unsafe or violate health codes without fear of retaliation from the landlord.
+It is advisable to send a written request to the landlord using certified mail to ensure there is a record of the notification.

 3. Request repairs: Tenants have the right to request necessary repairs to maintain the property’s habitability and to have those repairs completed within a reasonable timeframe.